samber/lo/README.md

 Search the minimum value of a collection.

-Returns zero value when collection is empty.
+Returns zero value when the collection is empty.

 ```go
 min := lo.Min([]int{1, 2, 3})